zstyblik/grafana.org/source/docs/index.md

  },
 ```

+You can switch datasources in the Metrics tab in the graphite panel.

 ### Basic authentication
 If your graphite or Elasticsearch server has basic authentication you can specify the username and password in the url.
 For example `"http://admin:secret@my.graphite.com"`